Kiril2206/BachelorAssignment_SGD-to-NTK/README.md

 # Navigate into the cloned project directory
 cd BachelorAssignment_SGD-to-NTK

-# Create a Python virtual environment
+# Create and activate a conda environment
-python -m venv venv

-# Activate the virtual environment
-# On macOS/Linux:
-source venv/bin/activate
-# On Windows:
-# venv\Scripts\activate
+conda env create -f environment.yml conda activate hybrid_ntk

 # Install all the required packages from the requirements file
 pip install -r requirements.txt